Browse by Course

 Religion and Borders

 interrogates and reconceptualizes the nature and function of borders and and the role that religion plays in enforcing or overturning barriers.
-This series will welcome different scholarly approaches that examine the connection between religion and borders/boundaries, broadly defined.
+This series welcomes different scholarly approaches that examine the connection between religion and borders/boundaries, broadly defined.
 It aims to illuminate how religion—as a socio-cultural phenomenon and a discipline—constitutes itself on the premise of borders, while containing within itself the resources, instincts, and practices to resist boundaries and enclosures.

 Alexander Y. Hwang (